cchitsiang/awesome-stars/topics.md

 ## nlp

-- [PaddlePaddle/PaddleHub](https://github.com/PaddlePaddle/PaddleHub) - Awesome pre-trained models toolkit based on PaddlePaddle.(300+ models including Image, Text, Audio and Video with Easy Inference & Serving deployment)
+- [PaddlePaddle/PaddleHub](https://github.com/PaddlePaddle/PaddleHub) - Awesome pre-trained models toolkit based on PaddlePaddle.
+(400+ models including Image, Text, Audio, Video and Cross-Modal with Easy Inference & Serving)
 - [bharathgs/Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) - A comprehensive list of pytorch related content on github,such as different models,implementations,helper libraries,tutorials etc.
 - [obsei/obsei](https://github.com/obsei/obsei) - Obsei is a low code AI powered automation tool.
 It can be used in various business flows like social listening, AI based alerting, brand image analysis, comparative study and more .
 - [huggingface/datasets](https://github.com/huggingface/datasets) - 🤗 The largest hub of ready-to-use datasets for ML models with fast, easy-to-use and efficient data manipulation tools